Voice0ver/CumOn/README.md

 # Notes
 This is still a work in progress
+- If you use the plugin HS2_BetterHScenes then you might want to switch the cum update setting to "FixedUpdate".
+The setting "LateUpdate" can draw less particles which might make the cum look poor depending on your machine specs.
 - Cumshot pattern can be changed in the settings under the plugin settings on F1.
 Can also tweak cum vomit amount.
 - Currently uses one cumshot pattern for all scenes.
 Final version will need presets since different positions suit different patterns
 - There is limited time in the orgasm animation, so for longer cum sequences the guy will continue into the post-coital talk...
 Will look for a way to extend the orgasm animation to resolve this